Affordability and access

 Convenient transportation options State human services transportation coordination

 State human services transportation coordination councils

 A variety of organizations work to ensure that everyone has accessible transportation options.
 For example, an area agency on aging may provide van service to transport adults to activities at the local senior center, or the local department of health and human services may shuttle young adults to job training opportunities.
 Too often, services are fragmented, which can raise costs and reduce efficiency.
-Here, the Index gives credit to states that have established committees that are actively working to coordinate service between transportation providers.
+Here, the Index gives credit to states that have established committees to coordinate service between transportation providers.

 Convenient transportation options State volunteer driver policies

 State policies that remove barriers to volunteer driver programs